dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ```
 the variable `t` is created each time the for loop begins, and new variables `x` and `y` are created on each iteration of the loop.

-How does the garbage collector know that a variable’s storage can be reclaimed?
+How does the garbage collector know that a variable's storage can be reclaimed?
 The full story is much more detailed than we need here, but the basic idea is that every package-level variable, and every local variable of each currently active function, can potentially be the start or root of a path to the variable in question, following pointers and other kinds of references that ultimately lead to the variable.
 If no such path exists, the variable has become unreachable, so it can no longer affect the rest of the computation.

 Because the lifetime of a variable is determined only by whether or not it is reachable, a local variable may outlive a single iteration of the enclosing loop.
 It may continue to exist even after its enclosing function has returned.